top of page

 Synesthesia

-This immersive experience is inspired by synesthesia, a special form of sensory perception, in which the senses are connected in unusual ways.
+This immersive experience is inspired by synesthesia, a special form of sensory perception, in which the senses are connected in unexpected ways.
 Synesthetes, may see shapes to numbers, taste words or hear colors.

 What might it feel like to not only see colours, but also hear them?
 The application for multimedia spaces invites visitors to collaboratively create digital colours and immerse themselves in the soundscape generated in response.